gisktzh/gb3-web_ui/README.md

 #### Usage

-The `ActiveMapItem` is an abstract class; the actual implementation is delegated to subclasses representing different types of layers that can be added to a map, such as `Gb2WmsActiveMapItem`.
+The `ActiveMapItem` is an abstract class; the actual implementation is delegated to subclasses within the `implementations` subfolder, representing different types of layers that can be added to a map, such as `Gb2WmsActiveMapItem`.
 Since configuration for these layers differs, the `ActiveMapItem` has a property `configuration` which is a discriminated union type `ActiveMapItemConfiguration`, holding all layer configurations.
 This allows for a flexible combination of `ActiveMapItem`s and their configurations.